paul-hammant/tbd/content/styles/index.md

 * The median build duration, versus that commit rate.
 * How often your build-automation infra falls behind the commits/pull-requests that need to be compiled/tested.
 * Whether your developers can avoid using the automated builds as a crutch
-* Whether follow up commits are a workable way of addressing things that need improvements
+* Whether follow-up commits are a workable way of addressing things that need improvements
 * Whether the developers are good at separating refactoring commits from functional commits, and indeed "baby commits" generally.
-* Whether your team can handle code-review feedback **after** commit/push to trunk/master or not
+* Whether your team can handle code-review feedback **after** commit/push to trunk/main or not